carnival-data/carnival-demo-biomedical/README.md

 # Carnival-Micronaut

-This is a demonstration project that provides an example of using the [Carnival](https://github.com/carnival-data/carnival) and [Micronaut](https://micronaut.io/) frameworks to create a JVM application that aggregates relational clinical data from several sources into a Neo4J graph database, and then presents a restful API to access and manipulate that data.
+[Carnival](https://github.com/carnival-data/carnival) is a graph framework that allows for a large variety of ETL and analysis tasks related to relational data and property graphs.
+This demonstration project that provides an example of using the Carnival and [Micronaut](https://micronaut.io/) frameworks to create a JVM application that aggregates relational clinical data from several sources into a Neo4J graph database, and then presents a restful API to access and manipulate that data.

-In this example will show how to:
-* define a carnival graph model
-* combine data from different sources in a Carnival property graph
-* do some graph operations to draw conclutions about the data
-* examine the providence of data in the graph
-* present an API that allows users to do some basic graph exploration and analysis
-* examine the property graph directly

 This demonstration been set up as a Docker multi-container project, with a container that holds the Carnival/Micronaut server and other containers that have databases with test data.

+Detailed walkthrough of this project can be found here: [Walkthrough](docs/walkthrough.md)

-# Quick Start
+## Quick Start
 ## Set up instructions with Docker

 tl;dr